SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Food preservation is a huge part of being self-reliant and independent.
 Things like canning are decidedly indoor activities but what about smoking.
 How much smoking can one get done in their own backyard?

 That is the focus of these three methods of backyard preservation.

 You can easily build your own drum smoker in your backyard.
 With just a few tools and additions you could be off to the races smoking meats in a drum outback.
 Now, be sure you source your drum from a safe location.
 Rust and crude oil are not things you want in any smoking operation.
-We have to be careful of that.
+We have to be careful about that.

 This project is pretty straightforward and there are many resources on how to build one.